Bouler History, Family Crest & Coats of Arms

 The surname Bouler was first found in Bavaria, where the name Buller became noted for its many branches with the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the family became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Bouler family
+Early History of the Bouler family

 This web page shows only a small excerpt of our Bouler research.
 Another 74 words (5 lines of text) covering the years 181 and 1813 are included under the topic Early Bouler History in all our PDF Extended History products and printed products wherever possible.